1987 Mecca incident

-The 1987 Mecca incident was a clash between Shia pilgrim demonstrators and the Saudi Arabian security forces, during the Hajj pilgrimage; it occurred in Mecca on 31 July 1987 and resulted in the deaths of more than 400 people.
+On 31 July 1987, during the Hajj (Arabic for pilgrimage) in Mecca, a clash between Shia pilgrim demonstrators and the Saudi Arabian security forces resulted in the death of more than 400 people.
 The event has been variously described as a "riot" or a "massacre".
-It developed from increasing tensions between Shia Iran and Sunni Saudi Arabia.
-Since 1981, Iranian pilgrims had performed an annual political demonstration against Israel and the United States, but in 1987, a cordon of Saudi police and the Saudi Arabian National Guard had sealed part of the planned anti-Western demonstration route, resulting in a confrontation between them and the pilgrims.
+It developed from increasing tensions between Shia Iran and Sunni Saudi Arabia since the 1979 Iranian Revolution.
+Since 1981, Iranian pilgrims have held a political demonstration against Israel and the United States every year at Hajj, but in 1987, a cordon of Saudi police and the Saudi Arabian National Guard sealed part of the planned demonstration route, resulting in a confrontation between them and the pilgrims.
 This escalated into a violent clash, followed by a deadly stampede.

-There is controversy regarding the details of the incident, with both Iran and Saudi Arabia blaming each other.
-Official Saudi reports state that 402 people died in the incident including 275 Iranian pilgrims, 85 Saudi police, and 42 pilgrims from other countries.
-However, Iran reported the death of 400 Iranian pilgrims and the injury of several thousand.
-According to The New York Times, more than 400 pilgrims had died, and thousands more were injured.
+How many pilgrims died and how they died are both disputed.
+Both Iran and Saudi Arabia blame each other for the loss of life.
+Estimates of fatalities range from 400 with thousands more injured (Iranian government); 402, of which 275 were Iranian pilgrims, 85 Saudi police, and 42 pilgrims from other countries (Saudi government); and more than 400 dead (New York Times).
+Saudis claim the pilgrims were armed and died in a stampede.
+Iranians claim many were killed by Saudi gunfire.

 After the incident, Iranians attacked the Saudi, Kuwaiti and French Embassies, abducting four Saudis from the embassy.